Some links in this post may be affiliate links

 Like all succulents, Bear's Paw Succulent hates overwatering and soggy soil.
 It is best watered by the 'soak and dry' method.

-Water Cotyledon tomentosa deeply during the growing season until water comes out through the drainage hole and allow the soil to dry out between waterings.
+Water your Cotyledon tomentosa deeply in spring and summer until water comes out through the drainage hole and allow the soil to dry out between waterings.
+Avoid too much water as it can lead to rotting, yellowing and leaf drop.

-Cut down on watering in the cold period as growth is minimal at this time, thus, the plant does not need a lot of water for growth.
+Cut down on watering in fall and winter as growth is minimal at this time, thus, the plant does not need a lot of water for growth.
+Do not allow the soil to dry out completely to prevent wilting, drooping, yellowing and leaf fall.

-Only use water that is at room temperature to water the plant to avoid plant shock as it can result in leaf drop and reduced growth.
+Only use water that is at room temperature to avoid cold shock as it can result in stunted growth and leaf drop.
+Use chlorine-free water to prevent browning of leaves.

-Ascertain that the pot has a drainage hole and the soil is fast-draining to prevent the Cotyledon tomentosa from sitting in soggy soil as it can lead to rotting and death of the plant.
+Ensure that the pot has a drainage hole and the soil is fast-draining to prevent waterlogging as it can lead to rotting and death of the plant.

-Be careful not to wet the foliage to avoid fungal diseases or water from the bottom instead and always empty the bottom saucer (plate) once the plant has absorbed enough water.
+Be careful not to wet the foliage to avoid fungal diseases or water from the bottom instead.
+Always empty the bottom saucer (plate) once the plant has absorbed enough water.

-Rotate the pot regularly to make sure that the plant receives light on all sides for even growth.
+Rotate the pot regularly to make sure that the plant receives light on all sides for even growth and prevent leggy growth.

-Feed Cotyledon tomentosa monthly during the growing season with a cactus and succulents fertilizer to boost growth.
+Feed Cotyledon tomentosa with a cactus and succulents fertilizer monthly in spring and summer to boost healthy growth.

-Do not feed in the cold season as growth is reduced and feeding at this time can lead to fertilizer burn and eventual death of the plant.
+Do not feed in fall and winter as growth is reduced and feeding at this time can lead to fertilizer burn and eventual death of the plant.

 Use a clay pot rather than a plastic or ceramic pot as a clay pot is porous and allows the soil to dry out faster to keep it from staying wet for too long.
 Take a look at these clay (terracotta) pots available on Amazon.

 Make sure that the soil is dry before repotting.
-Take the Cotyledon tomentosa out of its pot and brush off soil from the roots.
+Take the plant out of its pot and brush off soil from the roots.
 Snip off any dead or dry roots and treat the wounds with a fungicidal solution.

 Replace the plant to its display position and keep it dry for about 5-7 days to minimize the risk of rot-root disease.